-It’s hot in the fierce sun and sweat is dripping from our backs.
-In front of us the rocky landscape of Hampi absorbs the heat and provides little respite from the sun.
+It’s hot in the fierce sun and sweat is dripping from my back.
+In front of me, the rocky landscape of Hampi absorbs the heat and provides little respite from the sun.

-It’s the second day of my Hampi itinerary and I am on my way to the Vittala temple and everywhere we look we see remnants of the old Vijayanagara empire.
-One of the largest and most powerful empires in medieval India In the 14th century Hampi was the capital of this vast Hindu kingdom and it was described as a prosperous and wealthy city untill it was defeated by Muslim armies in 1565.
+It’s the second day of my Hampi itinerary and I am on my way to the Vittala temple.
+Everywhere I look I see remnants of the old Vijayanagara empire.
+One of the largest and most powerful empires in medieval India In the 14th century, Hampi was the capital of this vast Hindu kingdom and it was described as a prosperous and wealthy city untill it was defeated by Muslim armies in 1565.